noahramdial57/HuskyFit-Backend-Serverless-AWS/README.md

 sls offline
 ```

-Paste this URL in your web browser (or whatever URL you see in your terminal:
+Paste this URL in your web browser (or whatever URL you see in your terminal)
 ```
 http://localhost:3000/dev/
 ```